 The candidate is put in an environment where he or she will have the opportunity to carry out tasks that would be part of their daily routine in the business.

-The tasks can be as simple as typing a certain number of words per second or solving maths problems, as well as more complex tasks, such as developing a budget, writing code or drafting a marketing strategy.
+The tasks can be as simple as typing a certain number of words per second or solving math problems, as well as more complex tasks, such as developing a budget, writing code or drafting a marketing strategy.

 Here are some important benefits that job simulations offer.